-Zekiah*, a former child soldier, wants to graduate as a well-trained tailor in 2019.
+Zekiah*, a former child soldier, wants to graduate as a well-trained tailor.

-Recently, he joined World Vision’s vocational training centre and this 17-year old young man is excited about the future prospects of making a good income.
+He joined a World Vision vocational training centre and this 17-year-old young man is excited about his future prospects of making a good income.

-At the centre, as well at home, Zekiah consults with World Vision’s social worker who visits to help him heal the scars of his life experience.
+At the centre, as well at home, Zekiah consults with a World Vision social worker who visits to help him heal the scars of his life experience.